Rapsssito/react-native-tcp-socket/README.md

 <summary>Manually link the library on Android</summary>

 1. Open up `android/app/src/main/java/[...]/MainApplication.java`
-  - Add `import com.reactlibrary.TcpSocketPackage;` to the imports at the top of the file
+  - Add `import com.asterinet.react.tcpsocket.TcpSocketPackage;` to the imports at the top of the file
   - Add `new TcpSocketPackage()` to the list returned by the `getPackages()` method
 2. Append the following lines to `android/settings.gradle`:
   	```